tocco/tocco-docs/devops/internal_servers/edge.rst

    .. note::

-      the VitrIO network device won't work for windows because it doesn't have installed the dirvers.
-That's why we to install them manually.
+      The VirtIO network device won't work for windows because it doesn't have installed the dirvers.
+That's why we have to install them manually.

 #.
-At this moment you should have successfully create a new VM.
+At this moment you should have successfully created a new VM.
 It should appear on the left side by the other VM's
    For the next step we need to command line again.
 We have to replace to mock image with the windows edge image.

    .. code::

       ssh tadm@host03b.tocco.ch

-      VMID=*the nuber you have choosen for you vm*
+      VMID=*the number you have choosen for you VM*

       cd /home/tadm/backup/storage/images/${VMID}